 The pandemic has forced people everywhere to slow down to prevent the spread of coronavirus.
 This enormous act of solidarity is a lesson that can be transferred to climate change, a crisis that requires similar collective action and individual sacrifices.

-The magnitude of the coronavirus pandemic has made this year’s Earth Day unlike any other.
+The magnitude of the coronavirus pandemic has forced Earth Day to go virtual once again.

-As economies slow down, many countries are reporting improvements in air quality and steep declines in emissions.
+As economies have slowed down this past year, many countries are reporting improvements in air quality and steep declines in emissions.
 Environmental activists have moved their organizing efforts online and nature-based nonprofits have used this period to regroup.